quellish/LinkedInForMobileDevelopers/manuscript/Introduction.md

 ### Search Query {#linkedin-search-query}

-LinkedIn searches *only* profiles that the user doing the search is connected to by 1, 2 or 3 degrees.
+LinkedIn searches *only* profiles that the user searching is connected to by 1, 2 or 3 degrees.
 That means you can search your connections, the connections of your connections, and the connections of those connections.
 Any results outside of that network get masked or anonymized - the "LinkedIn Member" results we saw in the search results.

 The search service finds profiles that contain text that matches the query.
 It doesn't have to be an exact match.
 The search service can "stem" some words, treating "developers" as equivalent to "developer".
 It can also treat some words as synonyms.
-In general though, don't depend on the search service being particularly smart.
+In general, though, don't depend on the search service being particularly smart.

-The matching profiles are then ordered by relevance.
+Relevance then orders the matching profiles.
 This is where things get interesting.
 A number of different factors influence relevance in LinkedIn search - some of them may surprise you.
 We'll cover this in depth later in the book.

 Everyone looking for you on LinkedIn uses search.
 Small companies may use the same search features available to you.
 A large recruiting firm may use a LinkedIn Recruiter account - an expensive option that gives them additional searching and filtering options that go far beyond what we have covered so far.
 For example, they can filter on "number of years of experience" which is based on your work history.